Expensive Shit

 Expensive Shit is the twelfth full-length album by pioneering Afrobeat artist Fela Kuti and his Africa '70 band, released in 1975.
 It was reissued in 2000 by MCA Records, packaged with Kuti's He Miss Road (1975) on the same CD.

 Background

 Throughout the early seventies, Fela Kuti lived in the Kalakuta Republic in Nigeria, a compound that also housed his family, his bandmates, and a recording studio.
 Due to Kuti's vocal anti-militaristic views, the police saw him and his compound as a political and social threat, often arresting Kuti and raiding the compound.

 Music and lyrics

 The title of the album and first track refers to an incident in 1974.
 The Nigerian police planted a joint on Kuti.
 Before he was arrested, he ate the joint, but the police brought him into custody and waited for him to produce the (titular) excrement.
 According to legend, he managed to use another inmate's feces and was eventually released.

-The second track is inspired by a Yoruban proverb about the power of nature and the universe.
+The second track is inspired by a Yoruba proverb about the power of nature and the universe.